 The Sainsbury’s School Games Mark is owned and created by the Department of Culture, Media and Sport (DCMS) and is implemented and developed by the Youth Sport Trust and Sport England.

 It rewards school for their commitment to and the development of competition, school sport and Physical Education and was first launched in June 2012 via the Sainsbury’s School Games website.

 You can follow our sporting events on our Twitter account @KippaxNorth

-50% of primary schools sport premium funding has been used centrally for a coordinated vision across the Brigshaw Learning partnership and Trust.
+50% of primary schools sport premium funding has been used centrally for a coordinated vision across the Brigshaw Learning Partnership.
 This is collaborative work across 7 schools.